Chaddesden

-Chaddesden, also known locally as Chadd, is a large residential suburb of Derby, United Kingdom.
-Historically a separate village centred on Chaddesden Hall and the 14th century St Mary's Church, the area was significantly expanded by 20th-century housing developments, and was incorporated into Derby in 1968.
+Chaddesden, also known locally as Chadd, is a large residential suburb of Derby, in the ceremonial county of Derbyshire, England.
+Historically a separate village centred on Chaddesden Hall and the 14th-century St Mary's Church, the area was significantly expanded by 20th-century housing developments, and became part of the then County Borough of Derby in 1968, prior to Derby's city status in 1977.

 History

 There is evidence of Roman settlement such as Nottingham Road, a Roman road.

-The old village, recorded in Domesday Book as "Cedesene", is situated two and a half miles east of the city.
+The old village, recorded in the Domesday Book of 1086 as "Cedesene", is situated two and a half miles east of the city.
 In 1086 it was a manor in the possession of Henry de Ferrers and was worth the sum of three pounds.

 The focal point of the village is probably the ancient church of St Mary's.
 It is important as a dated example of church architecture before the advent of the perpendicular style.
 It was rebuilt by Henry Chaddesden, Archdeacon of Leicester, around 1357.
 The tall and spacious chancel running from its nave and aisle, dates from this period.
 Its west tower is perpendicular in style with its big west door and window.
 Restoration work on the chancel was carried out in 1857 by G. Place.